-- Identify water quality-limited waters where effluent limitations and other pollution control requirements are not sufficient to implement any water quality standard; - Identify pollutants causing or expected to cause water quality standards violations in those waters: - Establish a priority ranking for the development of Total Maximum Daily Load2 (TMDL) calculations including waters targeted for TMDL development within the next two years; and, - Establish TMDLs for all pollutants preventing or expected to prevent the attainment of water quality standards.
+- Identify water quality-limited waters where effluent limitations and other pollution control requirements are not sufficient to implement any water quality standard; - Identify pollutants causing or expected to cause water quality standards violations in those waters; - Establish a priority ranking for the development of Total Maximum Daily Load2 (TMDL) calculations including waters targeted for TMDL development within the next two years; and, - Establish TMDLs for all pollutants preventing or expected to prevent the attainment of water quality standards.

-This list of water quality limited waters is often called the "303(d) List."
+This list of water quality limited waters is referred to as the "303(d) List" in this report.

 The Integrated Report process has two major phases corresponding to the requirements noted above.
 In the first phase use support assessments are conducted for all waters and all designated uses for which data are available to make assessments.
 As part of that process all potential causes (both "pollutant" and "nonpollutant" causes) and potential sources of impairment are identified.
-These assessment results, which include all use support assessments and all potential causes and potential sources of use impairment for all assessed waters, are shown in Appendix B.
+These assessment results, which include all use support assessments and all potential causes and potential sources of use impairment for all assessed waters, are shown in Appendices B-2, B-3 and B-4.

 The next phase involves categorizing waters based on whether any uses are impaired, whether pollutant or nonpollutant causes are identified and whether or not a TMDL is required.
-A subset of all assessed waters and causes of impairment is identified as the 303(d) List (Appendix A).
+A subset of all assessed waters and causes of impairment is identified as the 303(d) List (Appendices A-1 and A-2).
 It includes only those waters which have uses that are impaired by pollutants and which require a TMDL.
 Each entry on the 303(d) List is a unique combination of a water body segment (also known as an assessment unit3) and pollutant cause of impairment that requires a separate loading calculation.
 Also, as part of this second phase, each assessment unit-pollutant combination on the 303(d) List is prioritized for TMDL development and a two-year schedule for TMDL development is created.
 TMDLs are only conducted for causes of impairment which are classified as pollutants such as metals or pesticides.
 Nonpollutant causes of impairment such as habitat degradation are not a component of Illinois' 303(d) List submission.